Skip to Main Content

 • Budget reallocations to items/categories not included in the application budget

-The UCLA Office of the Vice Chancellor for Research & Creative Activities and the Latinx Studies Seed Grants program must be credited in any work product resulting from this funding.
+The UCLA Office of the Vice Chancellor for Research & Creative Activities (ORCA) and the Latinx Studies Seed Grants program must be credited in any work product resulting from this funding.

 PI Eligibility